extraleet/ReplayChecker/readme.txt

 you can click on the steam id and you browser goes to his steam page steam names are currently disable because it takes a while to get all steam names

+how to use:
+1. select the folder
+2. set api key
+3. "list demos and players"
+4. "check and sort"

 thats all
 enjoy the tool